Skip to main content

 dotnet add package System.Text.Json

-The generator reads a JSON file produced by the workflow and writes an Excel workbook:
+The generator reads a JSON file produced by the workflow and writes an Excel workbook.
+The Issue record below matches the shape selected by the sample gh issue list --json ... call, so adjust it if you fetch different fields:

 using System.Text.Json;